Duragesic Detox Centers

 If you have a Duragesic addiction, you know that you need treatment, but you may not know a lot about the first phase of treatment: detoxification.
 The following discussion will help you to understand the detox process in general and to understand the opioid withdrawals it will fight and the ways in which it will fight them.

-For more information about Duragesic detox and to locate a detox or treatment center, call 800-405-2627.
+For more information about Duragesic detox and to locate a detox or treatment center, call 800-315-1376 (Who Answers?).
 Our experts are waiting to help you during this difficult time.
 You don’t have to do this alone.

 What Is Detox?